Angels rally in 9th to beat Blue Jays

 Yusmeiro Petit, whose 36 previous appearances this season were in relief, allowed three hits and one unearned run while striking out five over four innings.

+"He's been unbelievable," Scioscia said.
+"He would have gone out for the fifth if we had let him."

-It was his first start since June 20, 2016.
+It was Petit's first start since June 20, 2016.
 He was pressed into the start when Alex Meyer went on the disabled list Monday because of shoulder inflammation.

 Liriano retired his first 10 hitters of the game before Mike Trout reached second base on an infield hit and a throwing error by third baseman Josh Donaldson.